SmartTrack: Three-station proposal (since 2024)

 In December 2024, city staff presented an update to city council regarding Metrolinx's communication of cost pressures and, as such, an inability to deliver the five-station proposal within the allotted program budget ($1.689 billion).
 In the letter from the Ontario minister of transportation to the mayor of Toronto, cost pressures included escalating prices for materials and labour.
 The province offered limited additional funding support, contingent on increased funding from federal and municipal partners.
-City staff did not recommend increasing the program budget but instead recommended prioritizing three stations: East Harbour, Bloor–Lansdowne, and St. Clair–Old Weston.
+City staff did not recommend increasing the program budget but instead recommended prioritizing three stations: East Harbour, Bloor–Lansdowne (later renamed Junction Triangle), and St. Clair–Old Weston (later renamed Stockyards).

-East Harbour provides significant transit connectivity between Lakeshore East GO, Stouffville GO, Ontario Line, and future streetcar service; Bloor–Lansdowne would suffer financial penalties for contract cancellation; and St. Clair–Old Weston ties into the City's St. Clair Transportation Master Plan.
+East Harbour provides significant transit connectivity between Lakeshore East GO, Stouffville GO, Ontario Line, and future streetcar service; Junction Triangle would suffer financial penalties for contract cancellation; and Stockyards (now planned as a Union Pearson Express station) ties into the City's St. Clair Transportation Master Plan.
 With respect to Finch–Kennedy and King–Liberty, city staff recommend the province fund these two stations as they provide more benefits to provincial initiatives, given Metrolinx will ultimately own, operate and maintain the SmartTrack Stations Program.
 Following this update, the revised respective in-service dates for the five stations are below.
 The program completion date would now be delayed from March 2029 to December 2031.